mastra-ai/ui-dojo/README.md

 This project provides working examples of Mastra integrated with three major AI UI frameworks, plus demonstrations of advanced patterns like generative UIs, workflows, and agent networks.
 Use this as a reference to understand how Mastra works with different UI approaches and pick the one that fits your needs.

-In addition to this project, also consult the official documentation:
+In addition to this project, also consult the official Mastra documentation:

 - [AI SDK](https://mastra.ai/docs/frameworks/agentic-uis/ai-sdk)
 - [Assistant UI](https://mastra.ai/docs/frameworks/agentic-uis/assistant-ui)